 Vulnerabilities to watch out in data consistency are:

 - Data from different libraries: Different tools used at the different stages of the workflow access different library data.
-In the configuration file or somewhere in the script or in the design database, the information regarding the location of data set must be mentioned to avoid confusions.
-Here comes the need of ensuring the usage of coherent & consistent database.
+In the configuration file or somewhere in the script or the design database, the information regarding the location of the data set must be mentioned to avoid confusion.
+Here comes the need of ensuring the usage of a coherent & consistent database.
 All the tools in use must be using the correct version of IP data and references in all version updates.

-- Hard Coded Programming: ROM programming is often only finalized near the end of the design project, and sometimes is even deliver just few days before the final tapeout.
-Design team needs to be completely sure that this new data set gets seamlessly picked up during the stream-out, and model (schematic/source) Netlist is also updated to incorporate the new coding.
+- Hard Coded Programming: ROM programming is often only finalized near the end of the design project, and sometimes is even delivered just a few days before the final tapeout.
+The design team needs to be completely sure that this new data set gets seamlessly picked up during the stream-out, and that the model (schematic/source) Netlist is also updated to incorporate the new coding.

 Process Flow & Methodology

-Efficient workflow and methodologies are the keystone for quality design output, and both hold greater prominence is case of hierarchical designs.
+Efficient workflow and methodologies are the keystone for quality design output, and both hold greater prominence in the case of hierarchical designs.
 Work methodologies when executed with better efficiency lessen the probability of errors arising out of aforementioned vulnerabilities.

 Methodology for the reference of the chosen toolset should be the basis of workflow but these are not specific to any particular foundry technology.

-For the large hierarchal designs the flow management can be a kind of challenge.
+For large hierarchal designs flow management can be a kind of challenge.
 Following are the major glitches encountered in it.

-- Different Versions of Same Script: For the usage on different blocks in the design, several personalized version of the same script can exist.
+- Different Versions of Same Script: For the usage of different blocks in the design, several personalized versions of the same script can exist.
 Here the challenge arises in applying a common project-level update and associating the correct version of it across all design blocks.

 - Functional Correctness: Signoff checks and their related tools test the manufacturability and functionality of the design.
-Other third-party IP blocks also require the specific configuration to fulfill the related checks.
+Other third-party IP blocks also require a specific configuration to fulfil the related checks.
 So, a single common set of rules must be used for the full chip verification and applied to the development of all blocks.